Pork belly dishes to treat yoself

 Pork belly is one of the most popular Korean barbecue orders.
 A scorching grill sears the pork’s surface, locking in its juices.
 Meanwhile, its fat gets rendered, flavouring the whole grill.

 Don Dae Bak’s charcoal grills take it up a notch, diffusing an added layer of smoky flavour into the meat.
-The pork belly is $18+ for a la carte, so it’s much better value for money to order it as part of their buffet.
-This all-you-can-eat feast costs $23+ for Monday to Saturday during lunch, $26+ for dinner from Monday to Thursday, and $28+ at dinner time from Friday to Sunday.
+The pork belly is $20+ for a la carte, so it’s much better value for money to order it as part of their buffet.
+This all-you-can-eat feast costs $25.90+ on weekday and $27.90+ on weekends.

 Address: 35 Kreta Ayer Road, Singapore 089000